Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 ---
 date: "2016-01-16 10:00:01"
-tags: ["Symfony", "Event", "Pattern", "Custom"]
+tags: ["Symfony", "Event", "Dispatcher", "Pattern", "Custom"]
-title: "Symfony events I - The basics"
+title: "Decoupling with Symfony Events - Part I"
-description: "How Symfony events can help you build a better workflow for your application"
+description: "How Symfony events can help you build a better workflow for your application by separating actions and consequences."
 ---

 _Already familiar with the Symfony Event Dispather?
 [Skip the basics](#going-further)_